Beets and Sautéed Beet Greens

 Notes

 What is the difference between red and yellow beets, you might ask?
 Good question.
 Not a whole lot apart from color.
-Yellow beets might be a little less “earthy” than their red counterparts, and it varies from beet to beet which has more sweetness.
-Red obviously will stain, so if you are making a dish with beets and you don’t want the whole thing to be tinted pink, yellow are a better bet.
+Yellow beets might be a little less “earthy” than their red counterparts, and they vary from beet to beet, which has more sweetness.
+Red obviously will stain, so if you are making a dish with beets and you don’t want the whole thing to be tinted pink, yellow is a better bet.
 But they are stunning, and if you need to add color to a meal or a buffet, they are eye-catching.

 Nutrition